 “One of the best poets around and has been for a long time.” —Terrance Hayes

 Smith’s book Teahouse of the Almighty was a National Poetry Series selection and winner of the first ever Hurston/Wright Award in Poetry.
 Her other poetry books are Close to Death; Life According to Motown; and Big Towns, Big Talk.
-Life According to Motown was recently re-released in a special twentieth anniversary edition.
+Life According to Motown was recently re-released in a special 20th anniversary edition.
 She is the winner of a 2014 Guggenheim Fellowship; the Rattle Poetry Prize; the Chatauqua Literary Journal Award in poetry; and two Pushcart Prizes, for the poems “Laugh Your Troubles Away” and “The Way Pilots Walk.”
-In 2013, Shoulda Been Jimi Savannah received the Lenore Marshall Poetry Prize for the most outstanding book of poetry published in the United States in the previous year.

 Smith’s work has been published in Poetry, The Paris Review, TriQuarterly, and numerous literary journals and anthologies, including Best American Poetry and Best American Essays.
 She has performed around the world, including Carnegie Hall, the Poets Stage in Stockholm, Rotterdam’s Poetry International Festival, the Aran Islands International Poetry and Prose Festival, the Bahia Festival, the Schomburg Center, the Sorbonne in Paris and on tour in Germany, Austria, and Holland.
 A four-time individual champion on the National Poetry Slam—the most successful slammer in the competition’s history—Smith has also been a featured poet on HBO’s Def Poetry Jam and has performed three one-woman plays, one produced by Nobel Prize winner Derek Walcott.

-She has served as a Cave Canem faculty member, a Bruce McEver Visiting Chair in Writing at Georgia Tech University, distinguished writer-in-residence at both the Eugene O’Neill Theater Center and Sierra Nevada College, and a fellow at both Yaddo and the MacDowell Colony.
+She has served as a Lannan Foundation fellow; a Cave Canem faculty member, a Bruce McEver Visiting Chair in Writing at Georgia Tech University, distinguished writer-in-residence at both the Eugene O’Neill Theater Center and Sierra Nevada College, and a fellow at both Yaddo and the MacDowell Colony.
 During a ceremony at Chicago State University’s Gwendolyn Brooks Center, Smith was inducted into the National Literary Hall of Fame for Writers of African Descent.
-In 2008 she was awarded a Lannan Foundation residency in Marfa, Texas.

-Smith teaches in the Stonecoast MFA program at Sierra Nevada College and is a professor of creative writing at the City University of New York/College of Staten Island.
-She has also done hundreds of writing and performance residencies in elementary, middle schools, and high schools.
+Smith teaches in the MFA program at Sierra Nevada College and is a professor of creative writing at the City University of New York/College of Staten Island.
+She has also done hundreds of writing and performance residencies in elementary, middle schools, and high schools, shelters and prisons.

 SHOULDA BEEN JIMI SAVANNAH (Poetry, 2012)